 The Inner Quest Via The Time Machine

 When we hear a song, a melody or rhythm we are listening, not only with our ears but also with our Essence, or Soul, our Being.
 If we open up and investigate what’s going on with the music that resonates with us, we can learn a lot about ourselves.
-The inner quest exploring our memories is an interesting journey.
+Exploring our memories is an aspect of the inner quest.
 We take it every time we listen to our favorite songs.

 Our Connection Spiritual Energy Centers

 The vibration of a melody is a mechanism to connect with and engage the more instinctive aspects of the mind.
 This helps us transcend the Ego.
 Specific sounds can be used to resonate with the energy centers of the body called chakras.